m3w35/BrunnerCTF_2025/Whisk.md

 I liked the idea I had, so didn't want to give up on it.
 I tailored my method by switching words. *sugar*  is stable ingredient in *brunsviger*, right?

+> I missed notating this step.
+Also, I did not record the step anywhere else (screenshots or otherwise).
+So, it's ephemeral.
+> Anyway, you get the idea.
+One of the words in the cipher message is SUGAR.
+I found five-letter words the same way I found ten-letter words and went from there.

 #### Common keywords

 Looking at the first word in the semi-translated cipher text at this point, "DRE," we know